 While some banks still do this today, the advent of the MBS has changed things up a bit.
 Let’s look at a brief overview of how the process works.

 After your loan closes, it’s packaged up with other mortgages that have similar characteristics to your loan.
 As an example, a single MBS might have 100 conventional loans with credit scores above 680 and down payments of 15 – 20% on primary properties.

 The investor – most often an institution, but it could be an individual – can buy this at a rate of return dictated by the market.
 Those rates of return are what’s important in determining mortgage rates.

-The advantage of this system for the mortgage originators whom you previously worked with to close your loan is that they can receive cash from a mortgage investor who backs the bond and packages it as an MBS, giving them the capital to make more loans without having to wait for payments to come in over the full course of the term.
+The advantage of this system for a mortgage originator is that they can receive cash from a mortgage investor who backs the bond and packages it as an MBS, giving them the capital to make more loans without having to wait for payments to come in over the full course of the term.
 For a consumer, more loans are available at favorable terms.

-The stock and bond markets have a tendency to operate with a push-pull effect.
+The stock and bond markets tend to operate with a push-pull effect.
 Stocks are considered riskier because they are fed by corporate earnings results and, more often than not, by speculation on what a company will or won’t do well off into the future.
 They’re somewhat more speculative, but they can offer a higher rate of return in exchange for the increased risk.

 Bonds, on the other hand, could be for anything from local municipal projects to large-scale government operations to mortgage bonds – the last of which are paid into each month when homeowners make their payments.
 Since the borrowing that underlies bonds tends to be for essential goods and services, this is considered a much safer investment in stocks, because people will pay off the necessities.